On the symplectic geometry of branched hyperbolic surfaces in genus two: Pentagon representations

 Its conjugacy class belongs to $\mathcal{P}_6$.
 If we apply the Dehn twist $\tau_{a_2}$ along the curve $a_2$ to $[\rho]\in\mathcal{P}$, we get a point in $\mathcal{P}_5$ which is the conjugacy class of the representation $\rho'$ illustrated on Figure~\ref{fig:pentagon-representation-P5} and given by

 Note that $\rho'([a_1,b_1])=\rho'([b_2,a_2])=\rho(b_2)^2$ is a hyperbolic translation along $(ED)$ of length $2e$ (see Fact~\ref{fact_virtuallyabelian_char} for details).

 \end{ex}

-This means that to every right-angled pentagon corresponds a point in $\mathcal{P}_5$ constructed as in Example~\ref{ex:pentagon-representation-P5}.
+Example~\ref{ex:pentagon-representation-P5} shows that to every right-angled pentagon corresponds a point in $\mathcal{P}_5$.
 This gives us a first $2$-dimensional slice in $\mathcal{P}_5$, because the moduli space of right-angled pentagons in the hyperbolic plane has dimension $2$.
 More precisely, the following holds. \begin{fact}[{e.g.~\cite[Theorem~7.18.1]{beardon}}] For every $c>0$ and $e>0$, there is a unique right-angled pentagon, up to isometries of the hyperbolic plane, with vertices $(A,B,C,D,E)$ and side lengths $a/2,b/2,c/2,d/2,e/2$ as on Figure~\ref{fig:pentagon-representation-P5}.
 Furthermore, the following formulae hold:

 \end{fact} \begin{rmk} The uniqueness statement in Fact~\ref{fact:right-angled-pentagons} can be refined.
 Two lengths $c>0$ and $e>0$ determine a unique right-angled pentagon up to isometry and two pentagons up to orientation-preserving isometries (so up to $\psl$).
 To each of these two pentagons one can associate the conjugacy class of the pentagon representation~\eqref{eq:representation-right-angled-pentagon} from Example~\ref{ex:pentagon-representation-P5}.
 Denote by $[\rho_{c,e}^+]$ the one associated with the pentagon whose vertices appear in clockwise order, and by $[\rho_{c,e}^-]$ the other one.
 As the notation suggests,